How and when do I register?

 How much is the annual registration fee?

-Registration fee is $35 for a single student, or $50 for a family.
+Registration fee is $50 per family.
 Annual renewal will be based on the original date of enrollment.

 What is Early Bird Week?